Hansloth/Seam-carving/README.md

 ### Preserve part of the image while seam carving (backward energy calculation)
 >This part of code was written in the file name  **"delete_line_preserve.m"**.
+>>First I start with the picture "penguins.jpg".
+>>>Secondly, I use gradient magnitude to calculate the energy of the picture.
+>>>>Thirdly, I select a part of the picture to preserve.
+Later on set that portion's gradient magnitude energy very **high**.
+>>>>The forth step, I use forward energy method to calculate the picture's gradient magnitude.
+>>>>>The forth step is to find(forward energy calculation) the lowest-energy pixel of each row.
+>>>>>>The last step is to set the pixels which we find was the smallest in the row into red and delete it.

 ### Reserve part of the image while seam carving (backward energy calculation)
 >This part of code was written in the file name  **"delete_line_reserve.m"**.
+>This part of code was written in the file name  **"delete_line_preserve.m"**.
+>>First I start with the picture "penguins.jpg".
+>>>Secondly, I use gradient magnitude to calculate the energy of the picture.
+>>>>Thirdly, I select a part of the picture to preserve.
+Later on set that portion's gradient magnitude energy very **low**.
+>>>>The forth step, I use forward energy method to calculate the picture's gradient magnitude.
+>>>>>The forth step is to find(forward energy calculation) the lowest-energy pixel of each row.
+>>>>>>The last step is to set the pixels which we find was the smallest in the row into red and delete it.

 ### Reserve part of the image completely while seam carving (backward energy calculation)
 >This part of code was written in the file name  **"delete_line_complete_reserve.m"**.